Apply to Wellmark

 Wellmark uses your National Provider Identifier (NPI) to process claims.
 You must provide your NPI when enrolling with Wellmark.

-- Wellmark makes sure you have a license in the state you're practicing, have liability insurance, and aren't being sanctioned, among other requirements.
-For additional requirements refer to the Contracts and Credentialing section of the Billing Guide.
+- Requirements checked - Wellmark makes sure you have a license in the state you're practicing, have liability insurance, and aren't being sanctioned, among other requirements.
+For additional requirements refer to the Contracts and Credentialing section of the Wellmark Provider Guide.

-- Credentialing Committee review - A committee of seven (six Wellmark providers and the Wellmark medical director) reviews your information and notifies you of its decision within 60 days.
+- Credentialing Committee review - A committee of seven (six Wellmark providers and the Wellmark medical director) reviews your information and notifies you of its decision.

 - Ongoing monitoring - During the three years that a practitioner is credentialed, Wellmark monitors any sanctions, citations, member complaints, or adverse events that occur.